 9646 W. Greenfield Ave., (414) 258-0888

 This corner pub offers a nice selection of local craft brews along with sandwiches, appetizers, housemade pizza and a popular Friday night fish fry.
 Other crowd favorites include grilled burgers and loaded Bloody Marys on Sundays.

 The menu includes a solid selection of burgers and sandwiches, some served up with fries and mini candy bars.
 It is also one of the only brick and mortar spots where you can find authentic Polish pierogi made by the popular Stuffed food truck.

 7420 W. Greenfield Ave.,(414) 257-9150

-Stop in at Double B's and sample some of the best barbecue in West Allis, including smoked wings, brisket, ribs and pulled pork served up with your choice of sides including beans, cornbread, macaroni and cheese and coleslaw.
-The meat is perfect on its own, but you can gild the lily with housemade barbecue sauces.
-As you'd expect, there's also a full bar, so you can pair your smoked meats with a craft beer or old fashioned.
+Stop in at Double B’s and sample some of the best barbecue in West Allis, including smoked wings, brisket, ribs and pulled pork served up with your choice of sides including beans, cornbread, macaroni and cheese and coleslaw.
+There’s also a full bar to pair smoked meats with a craft beer or Old Fashioned.